 The 32km, 23km and 13km event are open to individual runners and walkers.
 Individual runners may also team up in threes with their combined times added to provide the team result.
 There will prizes for the first three men and women as well as age category winners.
 There is also a prize for the first man and women to reach the Waikawau lookout at 8km and 350m.

 This year there are also some special team categories.

 The 13 km has a special Corporate team category whereby each team member completes the 10km and the team with the highest average time wins.
 This team race is known as the Cranleigh Challenge and all team members should be from the same organisation.

-Every three years we run the Kauri Ultra, a 76km trail run from Port Charles to Coromandel.
+Every three years we run the Kauri Ultra, a 76km trail run from Port Jackson to Coromandel.
 The next ultra will be held in 2018.

 The run is designed as a challenging and varied trail run with a number of distinct stages.

 The run starts on the eastern coast of the Coromandel on Waikawau beach and finishes in Coromandel Township.
 It takes runners along the rugged spine of the Coromandel Pensinsula with 360 dgree veiws of the Pacific ocean and Hauraki Gulf.
 Its one of the most challenging 32km trail runs on the calendar but the rewards for finishing make all that effort worthwhile.

 This is a new distance and is open to runners and walkers.

 The race starts at the White Star Station and finishes in Coromandel Township.